BABrandes/Observables/docs/index.md

 When you connect two observables:
 1. Each observable exposes its data through a hook
-2. You call `observable1.connect_hook(observable2.hook, "value", "use_caller_value")`
+2. You call `observable1.link(observable2.hook, "value", "use_caller_value")`
-3. Behind the scenes, the hooks merge to reference the same HookNexus
+3. Behind the scenes, the hooks merge to reference the same Nexus
 4. Both observables now read and write to the same central storage

 ### **Value Updates and Notifications**